dconnolly/draft-ietf-pquip-hybrid-signature-spectrums/draft-ietf-pquip-hybrid-signature-spectrums.md

 verification present in the signature presented for verification, but also that verification of both component algorithms occurs roughly simultaneously.
-Namely, "missing" information needs to be computed by the verifier so that a normally functioning verification algorithm cannot “quit” the verification process before the hybrid signature elements attesting for both component algorithms are verified.
+Namely, "missing" information needs to be computed by the verifier so that a normally functioning verification algorithm cannot "quit" the verification process before the hybrid signature elements attesting for both component algorithms are verified.
 This may additionally cover some error-injection and similar attacks, where an adversary attempts to make an otherwise honest